 Keep the event space well lit so that the interpreter and any visual aids are easy to see.

-Ensure that presenters utilize closed-captioned videos and when possible include key points on an overhead/slide.
+Ensure that presenters utilize closed-captioned videos and consider using the auto captioning within PowerPoint or Google Slides.

 CART or Real-Time Captioning